Lugaga/Linux_Fundamentals_Excercise/README.md

         6. Add bio details to each file name.txt of the engineers.
         7. Confirm (4) to (6).

-        After completing task 1 to 7, we hall then use that data to practice a couple of Linux Commands on the CLI.
+        After completing task 1 to 7, we shall then use that data to practice a couple of Linux Commands on the CLI.